Overview

 Your newborn is hard-wired to breastfeed and is born with instincts to help them latch right after birth.
 Despite these instincts, breastfeeding doesn’t always come naturally or go perfectly right from the start.
 In reality, breastfeeding can take practice and patience as you and your baby navigate your nursing relationship.
 Many issues can come up during breastfeeding in the first few days and even months down the road.
 Problems can include symptoms in your breasts like leaking, sore nipples, pain, vasospasms, blebs, plugged ducts, mastitis, and engorgement.
 Some issues can affect your baby, like jaundice, tongue-tie, yeast infection, thrush, food allergies or sensitivities, nursing strikes, and cluster feeding.

-All of the issues can make it difficult to continue breastfeeding.
+All of these issues can make it difficult to continue breastfeeding.
 The good news is that there are solutions and remedies for any problem that can come up.
 If there is a name for it, you can fix it.
 The key is educating yourself ahead of time and having resources available.

 Educating Yourself